Lobz/modding-Rimworld-tutorial/lesson6.md

 This xml file is clunky, but you need everything in there.
 I spend a LOT of time coming up with the minimal .csproj file that creates a functional mod.
 If you use Visual Studio to create this file, it will create something gigantic.

+5. Find your dotnet folder in your file system (probably under Program Files).
+Check if the path to the file `Microsoft.CSharp.targets` is correct.
+You may have to change the version number in the path.

 5. If you're not on a 64 bit Windows installation, then where you read `RimWorldWin64_Data` in the paths to DLLs, you have to substitute for the name of your actual RimWorld data directory.
 Please check if this folder actually exists in the RimWorld folder.